MicrosoftDocs/azure-docs/articles/monitoring-and-diagnostics/monitor-tutorial-archive-monitoring-data.md

    ![Diagnostic settings categories](media/monitor-tutorial-archive-monitoring-data/diagnostic-settings-categories.png)

 6. Optionally, set a number of days to retain the monitoring data in the storage account by using the **Retention (days)** sliders.
-Azure Monitor will automatically delete data older than the number of days specified.
+Azure Monitor automatically deletes data older than the number of days specified.
 A retention of zero days stores the data indefinitely.

 7. Click **Save**.